WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

 [Override To String](../Information/OverrideToString.md)

-We'll get into more detail in Programming 3, but for reusability there are methods we are allowed to `override`.
-This means even through we didnt' write the original method, we can change how it behaves.
+We'll get into more detail in Programming 3, but for re usability there are methods we are allowed to `override`.
+This means even through we didn't' write the original method, we can change how it behaves.

 In our code enter the following code.